scorpiox-beam

 xxHash64 Checksum

-Every transfer is verified with xxHash64 — a non-cryptographic hash optimized for speed.
-Catches corruption instantly.
+Every transfer is verified with xxHash64 — a non-cryptographic hash that runs at memory bandwidth speeds.

 Binary Header Protocol